suptext/suptext.github.io/docs/more/2024/07/22/failing-in-the-open.md

 Besides maybe those at the very start of their careers, we are simply too constrained to reconstruct our toolsheds even though we may very well want to.
 Would it serve us to embrace environments more accommodating to our messy technical work, histories and (in)proficiencies?
 Provide room for explicit failure and experimentation, not just catering to the technical strata and regimens of a select few?
 It may be too late in moments of crises.
-We need to start failing more in the open.
+We need to fail more in the open.

 We just need systems that allow us to.